 - Do not be pressured into making a contribution or a pledge.
 Real charities will always be happy to take your money a couple days or even a couple weeks after they first make contact with you, so take time to do your research.
 High pressure appeals that claim a need is “urgent” are often a warning sign of a scam.

 International Charity Fraud Awareness Week is a coordinated campaign to help charities and consumers avoid charity fraud and promote wise giving.
-Last year marked the first year of involvement for U.S. partners, when the Federal Trade Commission, the National Association of State Charities Officials, state charities regulators across America and other international groups joined the Charities Commission for England & Wales, which has hosted its own event for many years, in launching the international effort.
+Partners in the United States joined the awareness campaign for the first time in 2018.
+The Federal Trade Commission, the National Association of State Charities Officials, state charities regulators across America and other groups joined the Charities Commission for England & Wales, which has hosted its own event for many years, to launch the international effort.

 For more tips on how to stay safe when making charitable contributions, or to report a suspicious charity, visit the attorney general’s consumer protection website at www.InYourCornerKansas.org.